Opportunity to Order Validation in CRM – When Is a Deal Really Closed-Won?

 Conclusions

-- Improve customer experience (shorter time between deal closure and start of delivery)
+- Enhance the customer experience by shortening the time between deal closure and the start of delivery.

 Contact us today to find out how we can help you!